Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 - Durable, outdoor-grade materials

-- Metal zipper pulls that will not break
+- Metal zipper pulls that won't snap off

 - Airline compliant for most carriers